By Yinka Adegoke

 He is said to have little time for indulging in so-called visionary projects -- a contrast to his boss, who has gone against the grain to pursue investments or acquisitions not favored by investors.

 Carey joined News Corp's Fox Entertainment Group in 1988 from Columbia Pictures.
-He held various roles including co-chief operating officer for News Corp until Murdoch in 2003 appointed him as chief executive of DirecTV Group
+He held various roles including co-chief operating officer for News Corp until Murdoch in 2003 appointed him as chief executive of DirecTV Group <DTV.O>, which was then controlled by News Corp.

 In his six years running the leading U.S. satellite TV operator, he grew the business to the number two US pay-TV company.